montalvomiguelo/shopify-theme-scaffold/README.md

 Any Javascript files you'd like concatenated and (in production) minified should go in here.

-For each final script file you'd like to use in your theme, set up an Scripts `gulp.src` in `gulpfile.js` like this:
+In `scripts` task `gulp.src` points to all scripts you'd like to use in your theme:

 ```js
 gulp.task('scripts', function() {